senotrusov/etcdotica/README.md

 - **One-Way Synchronization:** Mirrors the source directory to the destination directory.
 Defaults to syncing the current working directory to the current user's home directory (or `/` if running as root).
 - **Smart Updates:** Only copies files if the content (size/modification time) or permissions have changed.
 - **Pruning:** Automatically removes files from the destination if they are deleted from the source (tracked via a local `.etcdotica` state file).
-- **Permission Handling:** Applies the system `umask` to ensures files are copied with correct and secure permissions.
+- **Permission Handling:** Applies the system (or provided) `umask` to ensure files are copied with correct and secure permissions.
+Can optionally enforce world-readability.
 - **Executable Enforcement:** Optionally scans specified directories (like `bin/`) and ensures all files within them have executable bits set before syncing, respecting system `umask`.
 - **Symlink Resolution:** Follows and resolves symlinks in the source directory before copying the actual content to the destination.
 - **Watch Mode:** Optionally watches the source directory for changes and syncs automatically.